austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Finished the last FCC API project, file-size

 **Thoughts**: Just read a reddit post about someone who got a job as a self-taught developer.
 He/She finished 3 major projects: 2 of them full stack web apps and 1 android, used unit testing, agile development, etc. It made me a little worried about my status/plan.
 I'm currently worried about not having great portfolio projects, not having started unit testing, and not using debugging tools much.
 Sometimes I wonder if I should learn some mobile development or maybe Python to help me stand out.
 I could also benefit from reading up on how version control should be structured with a large app.
 It's hard to determine what you should learn and what you should not bother with.

+### Day 77: October 12, 2017

+**Today's Progress**: Started working on Googelp, a side-by-side google maps/yelp comparison web app.
+Started troubleshooting CodeClub intermittent app timeout when submitting signup form.

+**Thoughts**: Pretty excited about this Googelp project.
+I googled it and didn't find anything, so it seems at least a little original.
+This CodeClub bug is intriguing.
+First time I have encountered a bug that seems to be truly intermittent.
+Worked for some of us and not others at some times but not others.

+### Day 78: October 13, 2017

+**Today's Progress**: Found and fixed the CodeClub signup bug.

+**Thoughts**: As we all know, programs don't really ever truly do certain things "intermittently" there is a reason for everything that the program does, and it seems as though this reason is that `passport.authenticate('local-signup)` has issues when the username or email is already in the database.
+I did a simple db query to check if the username/email is already in the db or not.